-(1) Where solid crank shafts of 250 mm and over in finished diameter are manufactured by free forging, the heat treatment is normally to be carried out after crank parts are machined as nearly as possible to the finished shape.
-[See Guidance]
+(1) Where solid crank shafts of 250 mm and over in finished diameter are manufactured by free forging, the heat treatment is normally to be carried out after crank parts are machined as nearly

 - (2) Where solid crank shafts, semibuilt-up crank throws and full built up crank arms are manufactured by special manufacturing processes, the preliminary tests instructed by the Society are to be carried out, in connection with the manufacturing processes and the selection of test specimens.
 [See Guidance] - (3) Where special manufacturing processes are adopted to reduce the size of crank shaft (refer to the requirements in Pt 5, Ch, 208. the preliminary tests instructed by the Society are to be carried out.